 - Bone broth — Bone broth is rich in amino acids (which form proteins) like glycine, arginine and proline; vitamins and minerals; collagen; electrolytes; and even antioxidants like glucosamine.

-How to Add Functional Foods to Your Diet
+How to Your Diet

 - Base your diet around plants.
 In order to get enough fiber, antioxidants and electrolytes from your diet, emphasize plant foods over animal products.
 Of course, a balanced diet includes adequate amounts of quality protein and healthy fats (see below), but ideally half of your plate or more at every meal should be fresh plant foods.